 The Animals Committee notes the availability of the rapid management-risk assessment (M-risk) method (AC27 Inf.
-6) that could support the development of NDFs and be used to identify stocks and species of concern, and further notes that examples of the application of this methodology are available [e.g. in document AC28 Inf.
-27 (Rev.)].
+6) that could support the development of NDFs and be used to identify stocks and species of concern.

 Collaboration with other relevant UN Bodies